sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 Great, a list of hex values.
 In the moment, it makes perfect sense, you know the order of things.
 But next time you come back to this, will you remember what `#ba0060` is referencing?
 Was it `$background-hover` or `$border-color-hover`?

-Then, this is a long list of values that I would assume that you would make a variable of so that you can use this with other similar buttons, right?
+Logically, the next step when implementing this would likely be to store the list of values in a variable so you can easily re-use them with other buttons, right?
 So the process goes as follows ... see selector > see mixin > see variable.
 Search for variable > search for mixin > compare argument list > update and hope you got it right.
 What usually happens was, "Oh crap, I wanted to update the 4th value, not the 5th!"

 Not sure about you, but this has annoyed me for years.

 ## The "options" way

-While refactoring a lot of old code from older versions of Sass up to the latest tools available in libsass.
-And one tool that I am trying to find 1001 uses for is __list-maps__.
+With recently moving a large project to the latest version of Libsass, I have spent a good amount of time refactoring old code.
+One tool that I am trying to find 1001 uses for is __list-maps__.
 If you are not familiar with list-maps, here is an [article I wrote](http://anotheruiguy.roughdraft.io/10302472-so-you-want-to-play-with-list-maps) over a year ago that can help you get started.
-The best part is, peering into the future with [sass-maps-plus](https://github.com/lunelson/sass-maps-plus) which is [planned to be an integrated feature](https://github.com/sass/sass/issues/1739) of the official Sass library.
+Excitingly, it looks like Sass’s list-maps support is going to get even more robust in the future, as the features that are found in sass-maps-plus [are on the roadmap](https://github.com/sass/sass/issues/1739) to becoming an integrated feature of the official Sass library.

 List-maps bring to the table a great way to really manage a variable as a series of key-value pairs.
 Just like a real programming language! `＼(＾O＾)／`

 Looking back at the mixin above, wouldn't it be great if we could only have only one argument, a list of `options` perhaps, and then pass in a list-map of variables within?
-Good news, we can.
+Good news, we can!

 As illustrated in the following example, I have removed the dependency on an ordered list of arguments within the mixin.
 This `options` method allows me to use list-maps to have a complex array of named arguments in the form of key/value pairs and not have to deal with the complexities and ambiguity of an ordered list of arguments: